 An EEG (electroencephalogram) will be done to check the electrical activity in the brain.
 People with seizures often have abnormal electrical activity seen on this test.
 In some cases, the test shows the area in the brain where the seizures start.
 The brain may appear normal after a seizure or between seizures.

 Marcdante KJ, Kliegman RM.
-Seizures (paroxysmal disorders).
-In: Marcdante KJ, Kliegman RM.
+Seizures.
+In: Marcdante KJ, Kliegman RM, Schuh AM, eds.
 Nelson Essentials of Pediatrics.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 181.
+9th ed.
+Philadelphia, PA: Elsevier; 2023:chap 181.